shantonav/Shantonav/README.md

 - Discussing with functional analysts and customer team to clarify things functionally and technically.
 - Responsible for technical delivery of the application
 - Co-ordinating with my offshore team to remove their hurdles.

+##  SR JAVA ENGINEER, COGNIZANT TECH SOLUTIONS, INDIA — 2010-2016

+Worked on various enterprise solutions applied to domains like retail travel and card & payments.

+- Providing solution architecture and design
+- Consulting customer on existing technical landscape, through RFPs.
+- Providing and designing innovative ideas for process improvements
+- Software configuration management, build configuration and continuous integration
+- Application profiling, analysing pain points and providing improvement solutions
+- Integrating automated test coverage tool.
+- Estimation, planning (WBS) and execution
+- Building competencies and nurturing talent through trainings and mentoring
+- Spearheading technical capabilities within strategic accounts to serve critical bottlenecks
+- Building knowledge repository for easy induction of new talent
+- Gave a keynote on Hadoop + big data

+## SR JAVA CONSULTANT, CAPGEMINI, INDIA & FRANCE — 2006-2010

+- Critical Websphere integration consulting in the healthcare space.
+- Pilot implementation of the SOA roadmap for a French telecom giant.
+- Critical Web service development in B2B space for a French energy and utilities giant.
+- Middle-tier service, external interface and domain design and development for leading Dutch bank in the banking and mortgage domain.

+## JAVA ENGINEER, EREXMAX TECHNOLIGES, INDIA — 2004-2006

+A product based company catering to the dynamic Hotel Revenue Industry and building Business IntelligenceProducts for managing real-time data.
+Some of the product lines I was involved in

+- RTAllocator - A real time revenue inventory management system, providing common interface to various IDS holdings of the hotel.
+I designed and developed the critical IDS data push service for the product.
+- RTConnect - A real time inventory update service based on SOA, first SOA based application- a B2B implementation of the RTAllocator.
+Lead the end-to-end architecture, design and development of the application.
+- Togol - a travel and leisure search engine.
+I was involved as a technical consulting engineer to tune and review various aspects of the application like performance and design.

+## Education

+Bachelor of Technology (Computer Engineering):Passing month/year:- June/2004, Aggregate percentage :- 78.82%  Institution: Sikkim Manipal Institute of Technology (SMIT).
+AISSCE (Class XII) from Assembly of God Church with 88.67 % aggregate.
+Passing date – March 2000.
+AISSE.
+(Class X) from Assembly of God Church with 76.67 % aggregate.
+Passing date – March1998.

+## Technologies worked with

+- Spring boot, security, Data (JPA/Repository), REST, transaction, Javax validation.
+- Docker and Kubernetes
+- Google cloud (GKE)
+- AWS EC2
+- Java,J2EE(JSP & JavaScript/Servlet/EJB 2.1,3.0/MDB, Design Patterns), JAX-RS
+- JIRA, Git, Jenkins
+- UML Modelling: Rational Rose, RUP, Business Integration.
+- Clearcase SCM
+- Struts 1.1, JSF, Flex & AS
+- JBoss Netty
+- IBM Websphere tools : WSAD, WID, WPS,RAD
+• JBoss 4.2.1/6.1.0/AS 7.0, Tomcat, GlassFish, Sun App Server, Weblogic App Server 12C, 8.1
+- Oracle 9i, Oracle 10g, Postgresql